Things to do at the Arboretum & Botanical Garden

 There are many opportunities for outdoor activities in the Arboretum and Botanical Gardens all year round, including a cafe mostly on Sundays during the summer.

 The Arboretum and Botanical Gardens are not just plant collections.
 There are hiking routes, nature trails, and an adventure playground.
+From Easter 2021 onwards there is also a 'pole hunt'.
 At Grønevika and Sandholna there are good swimming areas run by the Bergen and Omland outdoor councils.

 There are regular themed events at all three gardens throughout the year*.